hzwuyihao/PlanRAG/README.md

 These scripts are provided to document the econometric specifications used for the approval, development-scale, heterogeneity, and adaptation-mechanism analyses.
 They require the restricted analysis dataset constructed from the full planning corpus, geocoded site-level variables, flood-risk overlays, and PlanRAG outputs.

-## Reproducing manuscript results

-This repository documents the code structure and provides a runnable demonstration of the PlanRAG classification workflow.
-Full reproduction of the manuscript tables and figures requires the restricted application-level analysis dataset, which combines the full planning corpus, geocoded site-level variables, flood-risk spatial joins, and manually validated labels.
-These restricted data are not publicly redistributed in this repository.

-## Data availability

-This repository provides code, a small demo input file, and an expected demo output file for transparency and review.
-The full planning-application corpus, geocoded application-level dataset, flood-risk spatial joins, and manually coded validation labels are not publicly redistributed here.

 ## Citation